harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/pod/pod-io-mistake.md

 import IOFaultsCaution from './shared/io-faults-caution.md'

-Pod IO mistake simulates a scenario where the file system within the mounted volume of the pod reads or writes incorrect values.
-This helps in testing how the application handles data corruption or errors during file operations, ensuring robustness and stability under adverse conditions.
+Pod IO mistake simulates a scenario where the file system in the mounted volume of the pod reads or writes incorrect values.
+This fault determines how the application handles data corruption or errors during file operations, ensuring robustness and stability under adverse conditions.

 ![Pod IO Mistake](./static/images/pod-io-mistake.png)